This post may contain affiliate links. Please read my disclosure policy.

 The salt works to draw out the turkey’s juices and then the salt dissolves in the juices.
 It’s all reabsorbed back into the turkey to help break down the tough muscle proteins.
 A little scientific but a lot AMAZING.
 The result – a bird that is succulent, juicy, tender, and flavorful.
 Resting uncovered for at the last part of the chilling time dries out the skin a bit, resulting in that beautifully browned, crispy skin you see in the images in this post.

-This dry method is SO much cleaner and easier than a wet brine and I believe the result is at least as good if not better.
+The dry brine method is SO much cleaner and easier than a wet brine and I believe the result is at least as good if not better.
 Plus, it eliminates the need to hunt down a container large enough to accommodate gallons of water and a big turkey.
 Not to mention the refrigerator space.
-You can start the process up to 3 days in advance of Thanksgiving and when the big day arrives, your turkey will require only a minimal amount of remaining prep before you pop it in the oven to roast.

 The Best Turkey for a Dry Brine